spectrocloud/librarium/content/docs/04-clusters/02-data-center/01-maas/05-install-manage-maas-pcg.md

 - PCG IP address requirements: <br /><br />

-    - Either one or three node IP addresses, depending on topology: single node PCG vs. three node (HA) PCG
+    - Depending on topology, either one IP address for a single-node PCG or three IP addresses for a three-node HA PCG.

-    - One IP for the Kubernetes control-plane (VIP).
+    - One IP address for the Kubernetes control plane.

-    - One additional Kubernetes control-plane IP for rolling upgrades.
+    - One additional Kubernetes control plane IP address for rolling upgrades.
     <br />

-- Sufficient available IPs within the configured MAAS subnets.
+- Sufficient available IP addresses within the configured MAAS subnets.

 <WarningBox>